-The D-Link AirPremier® N wireless access point lets you access your network using a wireless connection from virtually anywhere within the operating range of your wireless network.
+The D-Link DAP-2310 lets you access your network using a wireless connection from virtually anywhere within the operating range of your wireless network.
 Keep in mind, however, that the number, thickness and location of walls, ceilings, or other objects that the wireless signals must pass through, may limit the range.
 Typical ranges vary depending on the types of materials and background RF (radio frequency) noise in your home or business.
 The key to maximizing wireless range is to follow these basic guidelines: